alejball/cse15l-lab-reports/CSE15l-Lab-3.md

         biomed/1472-6874-2-1.txt:        level of the internal cervical os.
 The cervical stump was biomed/1472-6963-3-7.txt:            readmissions for debridement and major stump revisions,

-Here we searched for "stump" within multiple files using the `grep -w` command.
+Here we searched for "stump" within multiple files using the `grep -w "string" <Path>` command.
 Looking through what was printed to the terminal we can see there are no appearances of "stump" where it is a substring of another string.

 **Example 3:**